uibk-dps-teaching/ps_cpp_2020/assignment1/feedback.md

 - Unused parameters
     - In C++ just omit the name; no more warning.

-- Use namespaces
+- Use namespaces!
     - Do not prefix symbols with the project name as you'd do in C.
     - Prefer at least one top-level namespace (e.g. `lit`).
     - Do not hesitate adding sub-namespaces (`detail` is rather common for in-file utility functions).
     - Namespaces commonly model the directory structure of a project.

-- Avoid `using namespace` inside header files
+- Avoid `using namespace` inside header files.
-    - Already talked about this on stream.
+    - I've already talked about this on stream.
     - Personally, I avoid `using namespace` inside headers.
     - Be considerate.
     - Keep namespace aliases inside your namespace.
         - `namespace fs = std::filesystem;` is fine in a header, but not in global scope.

-- Exceptions as error reporting for library functions
+- Use exceptions as error reporting for library functions.
     - A library function should never terminate the whole application.
     - Throw a custom error indicating failure, or resort to `std::runtime_error`.

-- Libraries should not directly use `stdin` / `stdout` / `stderr`
+- Libraries should not directly use `stdin` / `stdout` / `stderr`.
     - Input / output should always be done via function arguments / return value.
     - Use some configurable logging mechanism.

-- Use `enum class` over `enum`, over preprocessor define
+- Use `enum class` over `enum`, over preprocessor define.
     - `enum class` gets type-checked and is therefore preferred.
     - `enum` is still valid as it allows you to combine multiple members out-of-the-box (flag enum).
     - Do not use preprocessor defines as alternatives to enums.
         - Modern compilers emit debug symbols and warnings for enums, but not for preprocessor defines.

-- Avoid `std::endl`
+- Avoid `std::endl`.
     - Just prefer `\n`.
     - `std::endl` also flushes the stream which can cause performance issues.

-- Avoid low-level functions like `strcmp`
+- Avoid low-level functions like `strcmp`.
     - Usually it's better to convert your data to *better typed* C++ objects (e.g. `std::string`)
         - With `std::string` you can just write `myString == "foo"`.
     - Only use low-level functions directly when encountering performance issues.

-- Consider `std::string_view`
+- Consider `std::string_view`.
-    - This can prevent unnecessary conversion to `std::string` from C strings.
+    - This can prevent unnecessary conversions to `std::string` from C strings.
     - Take `std::string_view` by value.
     - Only use `std::string_view` as function argument.
     - String may *not* be null-terminated!